veertuinc/anklet/README.md

 ### Database Setup

 At the moment we support `redis` 7.x for the database.
-It can be installed on macOS using homebrew:
+For testing, it can be installed on macOS using homebrew.
+We recommend choosing one of your Anklet hosts to run the database on and pointing all other hosts to it in their config.

 ```bash
 brew install redis